awslabs/osml-models/README.md

 docker build . -t osml-models:latest -f docker/Dockerfile
 ```

 **Note**: The `MODEL_SELECTION` environment variable can be used to pick the model to run.
-Currently, we support 3 different types of a model and below are the appropriate naming convention:
+Currently, we support 4 different types of a model and below are the appropriate naming convention:

+- failure: returns exception and failure states of a "bad" model
-- centerpoint
+- centerpoint: returns a circular centerpoint polygon of an image
-- flood
+- flood: returns "N" number of polygons in an image
-- aircraft
+- aircraft: utilizes detectron2 to detect and highlight aircraft with polygons

 In one terminal, run the following command to start the server:
 ```bash